 Speaking of dead, expect to cark it more than a few times in this game: Ninja Gaiden has some tough foes, and they can be a bit tricky in their movement too.
 Don’t expect the rival ninjas to NOT use those metal bars they’re swinging on to kick you off a building!
 Thankfully, you are able to select the number of lives you’re given at the beginning of the game.
 Which is great, because you can set yourself a real challenge if you want.

 In giving a final rating to this game, I have some considerations that are worth mentioning.
 Firstly, there are missing elements to the Lynx port of Ninja Gaiden that were present in the coin op arcade.
 Which is a shame, because the game could have used a bit more content.
 I wouldn’t have even minded more special moves or more enemies, but I guess that’s the designer decision a game company must make between (1) faithfulness to the arcade, or (2) inserting fresh elements and hoping it doesn’t put off purists.
-Secondly, if you’re an advanced scrolling beat ‘em up player like me, you’re going to complete this game fast; and once the game is finished, the only reason to return to it is in order to raise the challenge bar (ie. give yourself less lives).
-If I were you, make it difficult on yourself at the beginning, because there aren’t a huge number of levels to fight through.
-But you’ll have a blast along the way!
+If you’re an advanced scrolling beat ‘em up player like me, you’re going to complete this game fast, but you’ll have a blast along the way!